 Yes- we all know that Chalk Paint® decorative paint by Annie Sloan is some amazing, crazy paint.
-Although it has been manufactured for over 25 years- what other paint has grown as much or as fast in the last 5 years?
-None- except Annie Sloan.
-It started out just in England- and then it came to North America….and now it is in United Arab Emirates, Australia, New Zealand, South Africa, all of Europe, etc Social media and customers who use it, love it and post about it and that …..created this phenominal global paint revolution.
+It started out just in England- and then it came to North America around 2010-ish….and now it is in United Arab Emirates, Australia, New Zealand, South Africa, all of Europe, etc Social media and customers who use it, love it and post about it and that …..created this phenominal global paint revolution.

-Ok, sorry- I was thinking about that and had to share my though.
-So, The Purple Painted Lady is located in western NY. (just need to say also- that if you do not have a local stockist and purchase from us……we ship your on-line orders out the same day that you place them and paint sold in the USA, is made in the USA!
+Ok, sorry- I was thinking about that and had to share my thought.
+So, The Purple Painted Lady is located in western NY. (just need to say also- that if you do not have a local stockist then …..purchase from us……we ship your on-line orders out the same day that you place them and paint sold in the USA, is made in the USA!
 Kansas City, Missouri in fact!)